krazziekay/testRepo/README.md

-Content with added random characterVDGMSE
+Content with added random characterVDGMSEG